cottboy/SpamJudge/readme.txt

 = FTP Installation =

 1. Unzip the plugin zip file
-2. Upload the `ai-comment-checker` folder to the `/wp-content/plugins/` directory via FTP
+2. Upload the `spamjudge` folder to the `/wp-content/plugins/` directory via FTP
 3. Log in to the WordPress admin dashboard
 4. Go to the "Plugins" page
-5. Locate "AI Comment Checker" and click "Activate"
+5. Locate "SpamJudge" and click "Activate"

 == Frequently Asked Questions ==